James9074/wlanPTF/README.md

 # wlanPTF 👀
 A real neato automated recon tool by https://wlan1.net

-_Essentially, wlanPTF automates the first step in any recon job:
+_wlanPTF automates the first step in any recon job:
 "Run a light nmap scan, investigate the http ports, see what's up with open SMB shares, etc."_

 *Designed for scenarios where making noise isn't an issue.